magento/devdocs/guides/v2.2/release-notes/alpha/submit-alpha-issues.md

-Your input is critical to the success of Magento 2.2.0 editions!
+Your input is critical to the success of all editions of Magento 2.2.0!
 All feedback should be submitted [here](https://github.com/magento/magento2/issues).